 - Perceives or inquires, and responds to, changing needs and desires of clients

-- Aligns coaching points or intentions with client’s values
+- Aligns coaching points or intentions with the client’s values

-- Understands how client’s values and/or beliefs support the intentions
+- Understands how the client’s values and/or beliefs support the intentions

-- During a conversation, you’ll find a lot of assumptions and limiting beliefs coming in on the way of client’s progress.
-Always challenge assumptions and beliefs of the Client’s/Team’s
+- During a conversation, you’ll find a lot of assumptions and limiting beliefs coming in the way of the client’s progress.
+Always challenge the assumptions and beliefs of the Client/Team’s

-- As a coach, do not accept client’s perceived assumptions, limitations and obstacles
+- As a coach, do not accept the client’s perceived assumptions, limitations, and obstacles

 - Questions intentions and assumptions, while respecting the client’s goals and preferences